Isabella Buono

 Environment

-Before joining Landmark, Isabella spent nearly two years as the Judicial Assistant to the President of the UK Supreme Court, Lord Reed of Allermuir.
-At the Supreme Court, Isabella gained experience of a wide range of issues across her main areas of practice, including in:
+Before joining Landmark, Isabella spent nearly two years as the Judicial Assistant to the President of the Supreme Court, Lord Reed.
+She gained experience of a wide range of public law and human rights issues during that time, including in:

 • Heathrow Airport Ltd v Friends of the Earth [2020] UKSC 52 (on the Government’s approach to international climate change commitments when designating the Airports National Policy Statement);